Nespresso vs Ninja Coffee Bar (What’s the Best Choice!)

 Nespresso Vertuo line offers more drinks and serving size options including Single and double Espresso, Lungo, 8 oz coffee, and 14 oz Alto XL.

-In terms of drink options Ninja coffee makers are way more versatile than Nespresso machines, they offer a variety of drink options including single-serve and a full carafe of coffee, oolong, and herbal tea, milk-based coffee drinks, cold brew, and iced coffee.
+In terms of drink options Ninja coffee makers are way more versatile than Nespresso machines, they offer a variety of drink options including single-serve and a full carafe of coffee, oolong, herbal tea, milk-based coffee drinks, cold brew, and iced coffee.

 And also, there are customization options for drink size and drink strength.